 Below is a growing list of resources related to coping with racism and trauma on individual, interpersonal/family, community and national/global levels.
 The resources are collected and maintained by the Department of Community and Human Services Racial Equity Core Team and Alexandria’s trauma-informed community network, Resilience Alexandria: Inform.
 Support.
 Elevate.
 (RAISE).
-The Core Team and RAISE invite community members and residents to submit resources from non-profits and those that are free of charge .
 The City’s provision of these resources is not a statement of endorsement.

 Resources to Support an Individual